 The demonstrations allow the user to gain a gentle introduction to the O-Plan systems through a series of simple worked examples.
-This section describes the basic steps involved in running any of the demonstrations to be found in the Demonstration Guide.
+This section describes the basic steps involved in running any of the demonstrations.

 The O-Plan system is menu driven (via the Task Assignment Window) which allows the user to issue high level commands to the system.
 The Task Assignment Window contains the following menu items: